 - Typosquatting - naming a component in such as way as to take advantage of common misspelling

-- Organization/Group abuse - pretending to be a public person or entity and abusing the perceived trust
+- Organization/Group abuse - pretending to be a public person or entity and abusing the perceived trust.
+This includes dependency confusion and namespace confusion.

 - Malware through transfer - leveraging weak or absent code-signing requirements to spread malware through the transfer of an open source project from one maintainer to another